0-theone/power-flights/README.md

 - New flight sources can be added into .env file

-- After running 'npm run start' check the flightss at http://localhost:3000/flights
+- After running 'npm run start' check the flights at http://localhost:3000/flights

 ## Installation